quasilyte/goism/docs/quick_guide.md

 # Quick guide

-This guide presents a shortest way to learn `Go.el`.
+This guide presents a shortest way to learn `goism`.
 Details described elsewhere.

 ## 1. Preparations